SAS - Merge Data Sets

 In the below example, the IN= value keeps only the observations where the values from both the data sets SALARY and DEPT match.

-On executing the SAS program with the above changed part, we get the below output.
+Upon execution of the above SAS program with the above changed part, we get the following output.

 1 Rick 623.3 IT 2 Dan 515.2 OPS 4 Ryan 729.1 HR 5 Gary 843.25 FIN 7 Pranab 632.8 OPS 8 Rasmi 722.5 FIN